cucumber/common/cucumber-messages/messages.md

 in the enum.

-For example, if a pickle has steps with statuses passed, undefined and skipped, then the pickle&#39;s status us undefined.
+For example, if a pickle has steps with statuses passed, undefined and skipped, then the pickle&#39;s status is undefined.

 | Name | Number | Description |
 | ---- | ------ | ----------- |